What cities do you build in?

 Is there a wait to have my job started?

-Our wait list will vary throughout the year, typically ranging between 2-6 weeks.
+Our wait list will vary throughout the year, typically ranging between 3-10 weeks.
 Call us at (734) 931-6700 and we’ll let you know our current estimate.
-During this time though, we’ll create the detailed blueprints of your project, submit them to your local municipality, secure the permit approval, and order materials so we’re ready for your job asap!
+During this waiting period, we’ll create the construction drawings of your project, submit them to your local municipality, secure the permit approval, and order materials so we’re ready for your job asap!

 Do you install in the winter?

 Absolutely – we install decks year round.
 We use specialized equipment to be able to dig past the frozen ground (in Michigan that’s at least 42” down), to ensure a safe deck that will not move.
-Concrete should never be installed directly on top of frozen ground (it cannot cure properly), so the installation of stamped concrete patios is weather dependent.
+Concrete should never be installed directly on top of frozen ground (it cannot cure properly), so we do avoid installing decks during any “polar vortex”.

 How are underground utilities (electric/cable/phone/etc) avoided during installation?